-- Pumpkin, which I have used frequently to replace eggs in regular gluten free vegan baking.
+- Pumpkin, which I have used frequently to replace eggs in regular gluten free vegan baking. (like in this gluten free vegan pumpkin bread).
 It functions much the same as sweet potatoes, banana, or applesauce would.

 - The other is psyllium husks.
-Psyllium is a seed and is sometimes taken in supplement form…a major insoluble fiber source.
+Psyllium is a seed is sometimes taken in supplement form…a major insoluble fiber source to aid in digestion and healthy intestinal function.
 While psyllium is the big guns, I have an instinct that chia seed meal (a reader said it did!) might work well here too, and I would like to try a gelatin gel as well.
 But my guess is either one of these will only work in conjunction with the other binder (fruit and veggie purees).
 Time will tell!

 Because of the psyllium seed, these will be a bit gummy on removal from the oven but achieve texture perfection when fully cooled!

-- Paleo Vegan Dense & Fudgey Chocolate Brownies (nut free)
+- Dense & Fudgey Chocolate Brownies (nut free)

 - Grain Free Egg Free Nutella Cookies

 - Pumpkin Snickerdoodles

 Paleo Pumpkin Egg Free Muffin Recipe: